Cover image

 The Cloud Formation template is the purest form of infrastructure as code for AWS.
 It is in JSON format and can easily be moved from one environment to another to replicate resources.
 Unfortunately the JSON file is not very easy to write without memorising all the valid keys and value options beforehand.

 The Amplify CLI I used to spin up a full stack environment as an alternative to something like Firebase.
-It extracts away the need to know how to write a CloudFormation template and generates the template for you as your use the CLI to create resources, one by one.
-This method works well for small scale applications, but if you have a larger application that has over 30 lambdas, multiple S3 triggers etc, the creation on resources could get real tedious via the CLI prompts.
+It extracts away the need to know how to write a CloudFormation template and generates the template for you as you use the CLI to create resources, one by one.
+This method works well for small-scale applications, but if you have a larger application that has over 30 lambdas, multiple S3 triggers etc, the creation of resources could get really tedious via the CLI prompts.
 Not to mention that Amplify is a large abstraction over many other AWS services which gives you less flexibility on how you want to configure the resources.

 Level 4 - Serverless